2 Ways to Unset Environment Variables Using Bash Script

 2 Methods to Unset Environment Variable Using Bash Scripts

-In Bash scripting, understanding how to unset environment variables is essential for effective configuration management.
-This section delves into the intricacies of unsetting variables, focusing on two distinct methods: the direct application of the unset command and the set command with the -n flag.
+Unset environment variable is essential for effective configuration management.
+Let’s delve into the intricacies of unsetting variables, focusing on two distinct methods: the unset command and the set command with the -n flag.

 Case 01: Unset Shell Environment Variables